strowk/mcpmock/README.md

 ## Usage

-For example you define something like this in a YAML file:
+For example if you define something like this in a YAML file:

 ```yaml
 case: List tools